spennyp/Dashboard/README.md

 * lat: latitude of the location you want to display the weather for
 * long: longitude of the location you want to display the weather for
 * name: the name you want to appear in the greeting message

+Note: location services is not used to maintain privacy, and avoid the annoying browser permissions prompts

 ## API's used
 * [openweathermap](https://openweathermap.org/api): used to fetch the weather